 2) The film must exhibit above average quality in story, performance, and/or direction.

 3) The movie must represent people of African descent in a positive light.

 Eddie Murphy became a household name after his debut in this film.
-Although not directed by a black director, it is a black movie.
+Although not directed by a black director, it is a black film.
 However the film was important for another reason: it help usher in the “buddy comedy” that still endures today.
 Murphy’s combination of wit and sincerity is exceptional.
 Here’s a note on the film from film critic Tom Keogh: